-From the perspective of the futuristic engineering world, this is the undeniable reason why Python deserves to be regarded as high-level programming language.
+From the perspective of the futuristic engineering world, this is the undeniable reason why Python deserves to be regarded as a high-level programming language.

 Although Python offers easy-to-learn-and-code luxury and web programmers use it more often than any other language, it has small limitations that might put some restrictions in certain computer science applications.

 Python developers have also reported challenges faced when learning as well as working with other languages.
-This is primarily because Python offers and incredible range of features and extensive libraries that developers find difficult to resist.
+This is primarily because Python offers an incredible range of features and extensive libraries that developers find difficult to resist.

 It also needs more testing time with certain errors showing up when run on different operating systems.